nestauk/ojd_daps_company_descriptions/README.md

 ## Methodology

-To see how we trained our model, details on its performance, and code relating to producing our training set, please refer to our doumentation [here](https://github.com/nestauk/ojd_daps_language_models/company_descriptions/README.md).
+To see how we trained our model, details on its performance, and code relating to producing our training set, please refer to our doumentation [here](https://github.com/nestauk/ojd_daps_language_models/company_descriptions/README.md) for more information.

 ## License